near/near-indexer-for-explorer/CONTRIBUTING.md

 We enforce formatting with rustfmt, so your code should be formatted with `cargo fmt` and checked with `cargo clippy` to pass CI.
 Additionally, we extend those default rules with some extras.

+### Cargo.toml Formatting Checklist
+- Empty line at the EOF
+- Sort the imports in the order:
+    1. all the external imports
+    2. 1 empty line
+    3. all NEAR imports

 ### Imports Ordering and Grouping

 We use the following order to group our imports (use statements):